Bill Finkbeiner

-William E. Finkbeiner (born May 5, 1969) is an American businessman and politician who served as a member of the Washington State Senate, representing the 45th district from 1995 2007.
+William E. Finkbeiner (born May 5, 1969) is an American businessman and politician who served as a member of the Washington State Senate, representing the 45th district from 1995 to 2007.
 Originally a Democrat, he became a Republican in 1994 following the Republican Revolution and served as a member of the Washington House of Representatives from 1993 to 1995.
 In 2003 he became the youngest Senate Majority Leader in the history of the Washington State Senate.
 In a return to politics at age 43, he ran unsuccessfully for lieutenant governor in 2012 against incumbent Democrat Brad Owen.

 Early life

 Finkbeiner was born in Seattle and lives in Kirkland, Washington.
 He attended Lake Washington High School where he was a three-sport letterman and competed in the state wrestling championships.
 Finkbeiner graduated from Whitman College in Walla Walla, Washington where he edited The Source magazine and was assistant editor of the school newspaper, The Pioneer.
 He co-hosted a weekly radio show called Bill and Bill’s Barbecue Blues Hour.
 In 2007, Bill completed the executive MBA program at the University of Washington.